6. Your responsibilities

 If you are able to work and are available for work you will need to do everything you reasonably can to give yourself the best chance of finding work.
 Preparing for and getting a job is expected to be your full time focus.

-If you have a health condition or disability that limits your capability for work, the Department for Work and Pensions will work with you to best support you during this time.
+If you have a health condition or disability (including mental health conditions) that limits your capability for work, the Department for Work and Pensions will work with you to best support you during this time.
 You may be asked to do work search and work preparation activities that are reasonable for your condition and situation.
+You do not need to have been assessed as having limited capability for work for your health condition or disability to be taken into account.
 All requirements are agreed with your work coach and you won’t be asked to do something you’re not capable of.

 If your health condition or disability improves or gets worse, what is asked of you will change to match your new situation.